GLOCK 43X vs 48: Mags for work and pleasure

-GLOCK shook things up at SHOT Show this year with their news of the 43x and the 48.
+GLOCK shook things up at SHOT Show 2019 with their news of the 43x and the 48.
 The two guns have everyone talking about GLOCK’s strategies.
-One thing is certain–they now have a gun for just about every size.
+One thing is certain – they now have a gun for just about every size.
 From the full sized 17 to the compact 43, GLOCK knows 9mms.
 The G43X and G48, like the 19X before them, fill in those gaps.
+Here are more details of the Glock 43X vs 48.

 The 43X is basically a GLOCK 43 with a longer grip.
 The GLOCK 43X and 48 magazines increase capacity to 10 rounds, but still keeps with the 43’s single-stack design.
 As such, the GLOCK 43 mags will be too short to fit.